-The strategy reviews and analyses the current regional planning context to inform and guide recommendations for the growth of settlements in the Snowy Monaro Regional Council area and the formation of principles for settlement patterns.
-The South East and Tablelands Regional Plan 2036 provide the strategic directions for the region.
-The settlement strategy is also significantly informed by the:
+The Strategy reviews and analyses the current regional planning context to inform and guide recommendations for the growth of settlements in the Snowy Monaro Regional Council area and the formation of principles for settlement patterns.
+The South East and Tablelands Regional Plan 2036 provides the strategic direction for the region.
+The settlement strategy is also significantly informed by the following: